btjm123/cpp-slides/README.md

 A non-exhaustive guide to C++ syntax, common STL functions and containers.

-If you spot any errata, have any feedback/suggestions, feel free to email me at [benn@nushackers.org](mailto:benn@nushackers.org)
+If you spot any errata, have any feedback/suggestions, feel free to submit a PR or email me at [benn@nushackers.org](mailto:benn@nushackers.org)